 - 6.5.1 There shall at all times be transparency and accountability in respect of every investment made and of the Municipality's investment portfolio.
-In this regard, the Municipal Manager must within 10 days of the end of each month, as part of the section 71 report required by the MFMA, submit to the Executive Committee a report describing in accordance with generally recognised accounting practise the investment portfolio of the municipality as at the end of the - The market value of each investment as at the beginning of the reporting period; - Additions and changes to the investment portfolio during the reporting period; - The market value of each investment as at the end of the reporting period; and - Fully accrued interest or yield for the reporting period.
+In this regard, the Municipal Manager must within 10 days of the end of each month, as part of the section 71 report required by the MFMA, submit to the Executive Committee a report describing in accordance with generally recognised accounting practise the investment portfolio of the municipality as at the end of the month.
+The report must set out at least:- - The market value of each investment as at the beginning of the reporting period; - Additions and changes to the investment portfolio during the reporting period; - The market value of each investment as at the end of the reporting period; and - Fully accrued interest or yield for the reporting period.

-GENERAL INVESTMENT PRACTICE
+7 GENERAL INVESTMENT PRACTICE